Finders Fees and the Securities Laws | Startup GC

 The short answer is "wouldn't be prudent...."

-In general, state and federal securities laws prohibit the payment to non-broker-dealers in securities transactions.
+In general, state and federal securities laws prohibit the payment of referral fees to non-broker-dealers in securities transactions.
 It doesn't matter if those payments are called finders fees, referral fees, consulting fees or success fees.

 This is because registered broker-dealers play highly regulated gatekeeping functions between sellers of securities and purchasers of securities.